smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### IS NULL and IS NOT NULL
 [Link Back to Contents](#contents)

 We can experiment with setting the `ANSI_NULLS` to ON and OFF to review how the behavior of NULL markers change.
-In the following examples we will set the default 'ANSI_NULLS' setting to ON.
+In the following examples we will set the default `ANSI_NULLS` setting to ON.

 SQL provides two functions for handling NULL markers, `IS NULL` and `IS NOT NULL` which we will also demonstrate below.